-Hong Kong police fire tear gas, water cannon to clear tourist district protesters
+Hong Kong protesters hurl petrol bombs after police fire tear gas to clear rally

 “It’s so simple.
 They are disturbing the Hong Kong people,” she said.
 “And what for?
 What authority do they have to do that?
 It’s Hong Kong, not China.”

-She too was wearing a face mask, banned under a colonial-era law reintroduced by Hong Kong leader Carrie Lam this month.
+She too was wearing a face mask.

 Pro-democracy activists have in recent weeks attacked police with petrol bombs and rocks and slashed one officer in the neck with a knife.
 Police have responded with tear gas, water cannon, rubber bullets and occasional live rounds, wounding several protesters and a few journalists.